BrockDSL/DSL-Cluster/README.md

 ![HPC Process][hpc]

-If you have a project that you think could benefit from a large amount of processing power or if you have any questions please come visit us at the Digital Scholarship Lab in the Rankin Family Pavilion or e-mail us at DSL.brocku.ca
+If you have a project that you think could benefit from a large amount of processing power or if you have any questions please come visit us at the Digital Scholarship Lab in the Rankin Family Pavilion or e-mail us at dsl@brocku.ca

 ![DSL Logo][dsllogo]